Mathematics 233 : Linear Algebra I

 Problem Sets

-There will be problem sets assigned at the onset of each new chapter.
-Problems will be both maple-based and hand-produced.
-Maple-based problems must be computer printouts.
-The hand-produced questions may be typed or handwritten.
-Homework will be due shortly after each chapter ends.
-You are encouraged to consult with me outside of class on any questions toward completing the homework.
+There will be problem sets assigned at the beginning of the course.
+Problem sets will be due shortly after each chapter ends.
+You are encouraged to consult with me outside of class on any questions toward completing the problem sets.
 You are also encouraged to work together on homework assignments, but each must write up their own well-written solutions.
 A good rule for this is it is encouraged to speak to each other about the problem, but you should not read each other's solutions.
 A violation of this policy will result in a zero for the entire assignment and reporting to the Dean of Students for a violation of academic integrity.
 Each question will be counted in the following manner:

 0 – missing or plagiarised question